-Trailing Wildlife is divided into four parts, based on the student’s ability: Introductory, Beginner, Intermediate, and Advanced.
+Trailing Wildlife is divided into four parts, based on the student’s ability: Introductory (the Trailing section of this website), Beginner, Intermediate, and Advanced.
 The Introductory section provides a taste of the overall curriculum and helps you to locate a trailing site.
 The Beginner section is about learning the basics of following trails.
 The Intermediate section is about learning the basics of assessing a trail's age.
 The Advanced section is about learning when and how to approach so that you can see the animal.

 By the end of the Introductory section of Trailing Wildlife, you should:

 By the end of the Beginner section of Trailing Wildlife, you should:

 Moose track in moss.

 By the end of the Intermediate section, you should additionally:

 Two Gray Fox tracks, the more recent at right.

 Two white-tailed deer tracks, the more recent at left.

 A black bear stood and rubbed its back on this tree.